JaimeStill/cipher-hub/style-guide.md

 // It validates the configuration, applies secure defaults, and prepares the server
 // for lifecycle management with proper shutdown coordination.
 //
+// The server includes an initialized middleware stack ready for middleware
+// registration and a root handler management system for request processing.
+//
 // Parameters:
 //   - config: ServerConfig containing host, port, and timeout configuration
 //
 // Returns:
-//   - *Server: Configured server instance ready for Start()
+//   - *Server: Configured server instance ready for middleware and handler setup
 //   - error: Validation error if configuration is invalid
 //
 // Security: Applies secure timeout defaults and validates all configuration parameters.
 // The server is prepared but not started; call Start() to begin accepting connections.
 //
-// Context Pattern: Uses WithCancel for shutdown coordination rather than WithTimeout.
-// This separates coordination signaling from shutdown operation timeout, allowing
+// Middleware Pattern: The server includes a MiddlewareStack accessible via Middleware()
-// the actual shutdown timeout to be applied directly in the Shutdown() method. func NewServer(config ServerConfig) (*Server, error) {
+// method for adding request processing middleware before starting the server. func NewServer(config ServerConfig) (*Server, error) {
     // ... implementation
 }